Physician Early Retirement Plans

 If you bother to go through medical school, and you can escape on the other side without a lot of student debt, it seems like a decade is a good goal for the earliest you might consider retirement.

 How early can a physician retire?
 It depends on your savings rate.
-Savings rate is especially important since it has expenses as an integral part.
-An infinite savings rate means you can retire now, whereas the zero savings rate asymptotically approach retire never.
-Remember that savings rate is more important than investment returns for most of your early retirement plan.
+Savings rate is especially important since expenses are an integral part of it.
+An infinite savings rate means you can retire now, whereas the zero savings rate asymptotically approaches retirement never.
+Remember that the savings rate is more important than investment returns for most early retirement plans.

-So, to put that in perspective: 4 years of college, four years of medical school, 3-8 years of residency, and ten years working.
-This means at the earliest, a physician might be 42-47 before retirement.
-That is 32 years learning, 10 years working, and 60 years retired.
-Can you really make your money last that long?
+So, to put that in perspective: 4 years of college, four years of medical school, 3-8 years of residency, and ten years of working.
+This means that, at the earliest, a physician might be 42-47 years old before retirement.
+That is 32 years of learning, ten years working, and 60 years retired.
+Can you make your money last that long?

 Can a Doctor Retire Early at 45?